Heather Gladney

-Heather Gladney (February 10, 1957) is an American author whose fantasy novels include Teot's War (1987) and its sequel Bloodstorm (1989).
+Heather Gladney (born February 10, 1957) is an American author whose fantasy novels include Teot's War (1987) and its sequel Bloodstorm (1989).

 Biography

 Heather Gladney was born on February 10, 1957, in Hawthorne, California.
 She attended University of California, San Diego (1975–1977) and received a B.S. in pomology in 1980 from University of California, Davis.
 She has worked in various jobs including landscaping and horticulture.
 She grew up in the Mojave Desert which influenced her settings and characters.

 She was nominated for the John W. Campbell Memorial Award (1988), and finalist for the William Crawford Award (1988).